To find your path, start with your passion

 Selfless.
 Altruistic.
 Hands-on.
 Real-world.
 Caring.
 Connected.
 Ask our students why they chose CNRE and how they describe this community of scholars, and these are the kinds of words they use.

 They’ll also often describe a passion for the environment that has grown or strengthened once they began their classes and fieldwork.
-They volunteer as environmental educators and map invasive species, like Brittany Christensen.
-They turn a desire to work in the outdoors into a series of internships leading to a career in water management, like Jonathan Reynolds.
+They turn a fascination with weather extremes into a career in meteorology, like Isaiah Moore.
+They collaborate with indigenous communities on issues of natural resources management, like Nizhoni Tallas.
 Or they nurture a love of animals and help a rehabilitated hawk spread its wings and fly, like Haley Olsen-Hodges.

 Our students are doing all this and more in CNRE.